Superbro525Alt/ConcertSeatBooker_ComputerScience/README.md

 # Development Environment
 I developed this program in Pycharm Professional react-js environment.
 I used the react-js environment because i have previously developed in vanilla javascript and would like to try something new.

+# Hosting
+I hosted the website on firebase.
+I used firebase because it is free and easy to use.
+I also used firebase because it is easy to integrate with react-js.
+Firebase provides free hosting with the domain name.web.app.
+I currently have it hosted at [concertseatbooker.web.app](https://concertseatbooker.web.app/).

 # Documentation
 ## Code